iMattPro/lightbox/README.md

 # Lightbox for phpBB 3.1

 This extension adds the [Lightbox 2](http://lokeshdhakar.com/projects/lightbox2/) jQuery plugin to phpBB 3.1.
-It will resize posted images to a specified thumbnail size and display them fullscreen in an elegant Lightbox overlay effect.
+It will resize posted images to a maximum set width and display them fullscreen in an elegant Lightbox overlay effect.

 Note: This extension is in development.
 Installation is only recommended for testing purposes and is not supported on live boards.
 This extension will be officially released following phpBB 3.1.0.